textpattern/textpattern.github.io/administration/preferences-panel.md

 It is recommended that you load plugins through the standard [Plugins panel](https://docs.textpattern.com/administration/plugins-panel) on a production site, rather than using the plugin cache directory.

-**Note:** Do not specify the same directory for both 'Temporary directory path' and 'Plugin cache directory path', as this will cause problems (Textpattern would try to run the contents of temporary log files as plugins).
+Do not specify the same directory for both 'Temporary directory path' and 'Plugin cache directory path', as this will cause problems (Textpattern would try to run the contents of temporary log files as plugins).

 ### SMTP envelope sender address